Shields Warren

 Shields Warren (February 26, 1898 – July 1, 1980) was an American pathologist.
 He was among the first to study the pathology of radioactive fallout.
 Warren influenced and mentored Eleanor Josephine Macdonald, epidemiologist and cancer researcher.

-Biography
+Early life

+Warren was born in 1898 in Cambridge, Massachusetts.
+He graduated with an A.B in 1918 from Boston University and with an M.D. in 1923 from Harvard Medical School.
+From 1923 to 1925, he was an assistant in pathology at Boston City Hospital where he completed his medical residency in 1927.